-- Albumen prints Subject Source: Thesaurus For Graphic Materials (Tgm)
+- Albumen prints Subject Source: Thesaurus for Graphic Materials

-- Expedition photographs Subject Source: Thesaurus For Graphic Materials (Tgm)
+- Expedition photographs Subject Source: Thesaurus for Graphic Materials

 - Geographical Surveys West of the 100th Meridian (U.S.)

-- Landscape photographs Subject Source: Thesaurus For Graphic Materials (Tgm)
+- Landscape photographs Subject Source: Thesaurus for Graphic Materials

 - United States Geological Exploration of the Fortieth Parallel